mirmdasif/microservices-with-spring-boot-spring-cloud/readme.md

-## An Example Microservices Application Built Using Spring-Cloud
+## An Example Monorepo of Microservices Application Built Using Spring-Cloud

 ## Micro Services and Corresponding Ports
 |Application|Port|